imeuro/lauradarsie/wp-content/plugins/wpa-clean-updates/readme.txt

 == License ==

-This file is part of WPA Clean Updates.
+This file is part of WP Clean Updates.

-WPA Clean Updates is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+WP Switch Clean Updates On is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-WPA Clean Updates is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+WP Switch Clean Updates On is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with WPA Clean Updates.
+You should have received a copy of the GNU General Public License along with WP Switch Clean Updates On.
 If not, see <http://www.gnu.org/licenses/>.